 Up-dates are posted quarterly.

-September 30, 2017: Those of us in the Job Search world would never know it, but growth rates appear to be on the upward trend.
-Most encouraging is the fact that both the 3:12 index AND the 12:12 index are continuing to trend over the 2016 rate of change.
+The volatile stock market is no comparison to the current RDC Trendicator Index, which is consistently trending upward!
+Most encouraging is the fact that both the 3:12 index AND the 12:12 index are trending over the 2016 rate of change.
 Comparing year-to-year data can be dangerous – especially since we have been in such a trough the past few years.
-However, the numbers are beginning to be convincing.
+However, the continuing upswing makes the numbers more and more convincing.

 RDC Hiring Edge can help you – Just give us a call!